xxbubziexx/ScanScribe/README.md

 ## ScanScribe Client

 A lightweight audio file uploader for Windows.
 Available here: [Uploader Client on Github](https://github.com/xxbubziexx/Scanscribe-Uploader-Client).
 This is an active folder watcher for your scanner recording software recording directory.
 It uploads all recordings to the scanscribe server.
 Configurable in config.yml.

+## Timestamp and Talkgroup Extraction

+ScanScribe handles timestamps two different ways (config chooses).
+Talkgroup effectively has one implemented path on ingest, plus how it’s stored.
+SDRtrunk works natively with scanscribe and there is no need for any config.
+### 1. From the filename (“title”)
+- YYYYMMDD_HHMMSS (e.g. 20260125_123543)
+- HH-MM-SS AM/PM MM-DD-YY
+- HH-MM-SS AM/PM only → uses today’s date

+### 2. From the filesystem (“metadata”)
+- **macOS:** st_birthtime if present
+- **otherwise:** st_mtime (modification time)

+### How to configure proscan
+1. Use `%TT %D %C` as a custom file format. **Use this format if you plan on extracting timestamp data from the title.**
+2. Use `%TG %G %C` as a custom TIT2(title). **This is crucial for talkgroup extraction to work.
+SDRtrunk does this natively.**

 ## Docker Commands